 - The Retail Owner's Allocation Percentage shall not exceed 25% b. unless (i) a Party terminates its participation under this Agreement by delivering written notice to the other Parties hereunder no less than one hundred eighty (180) days and no more than two hundred seventy (270) days prior to the Initial Expiration Date, or any subsequent expiration date to the extent the term of this Agreement has been extended in accordance with Section 1(a) of the Agreement (in which event it is hereby acknowledged that the Retail Owner also has the right to terminate its participation in this Agreement in accordance with Section 1(a) of this Agreement); (ii) all Parties (including the Retail Owner) consent to a Party's request to withdraw from this Agreement in accordance with Section 1(c) of this Agreement; or (iii) Watergate West's proportionate share of expenses is decreased in accordance with Section 3(g) of this Agreement following a review of its allocation percentage upon the conclusion of the fifth (5th) full year of this Agreement. - c.
-The Hotel Owner's Allocation Percentage shall not exceed 25% unless (i) a Party terminates its participation under this Agreement by delivering written notice to the other Parties hereunder no less than one hundred eighty (180) days and no more than two hundred seventy (270) days prior to the Initial Expiration Date, or any subsequent expiration date to the extent the term of this Agreement has been extended in accordance with Section 1(a) of the Agreement (in which event it is hereby acknowledged that the Hotel Owner also has the right to terminate its participation in this Agreement in accordance with Section 1(a) of this Agreement in accordance with Section 1(a) of this Agreement in withdraw from this Agreement in accordance with Section 1(a) of this Agreement to withdraw from this Agreement in accordance with Section 1(a) of this Agreement. - d.
+The Hotel Owner's Allocation Percentage shall not exceed 25% unless (i) a Party terminates its participation under this Agreement by delivering written notice to the other Parties hereunder no less than one hundred eighty (180) days and no more than two hundred seventy (270) days prior to the Initial Expiration Date, or any subsequent expiration date to the extent the term of this Agreement has been extended in accordance with Section 1(a) of the Agreement (in which event it is hereby acknowledged that the Hotel Owner also has the right to terminate its participation in this Agreement in accordance with Section 1(a) of this Agreement); or (ii) all Parties (including the Hotel Owner) consent to a Party's request to withdraw from this Agreement in accordance with Section 1(c) of this Agreement. - d.
 Watergate East's Allocation Percentage shall not exceed 12.5% unless (i) a Party terminates its participation under this Agreement by delivering written notice to the other Parties hereunder no less than one hundred eighty (180) days and no more than two hundred seventy (270) days prior to the Initial Expiration Date (or any subsequent expiration date to the extent the term of this Agreement has been extended in accordance with Section 1(a) of the Agreement (in which event it is hereby acknowledged that Watergate East also has the right to terminate their participation in this Agreement in accordance with Section 1(a) of this Agreement); or (ii) all Parties (including Watergate East) consent to a Party's request to withdraw from this Agreement in accordance with Section 1(c) of this Agreement.